seek-oss/kpt-functions/README.md

 These extend the functionality of Kpt to add features that are currently missing or domain specific.

+If you're new to Kpt, we recommend following our [Kpt tutorial](./examples/tutorial/README.md).
+This tutorial will take you through the basic Kpt workflows, which will serve as a basis for understanding the utility of the functions in this repo.

 🚧 Note: these are under heavy development

 ## Current function library